gnomon-inria/gnomon/README.md

 sudo make install
 ```

 Make sure that the folder containing the qmake executable of the Qt librairies you have installed is the only folder containing a qmake executable, namely "$HOME/Development/Qt/5.9.2/gcc_64/bin".
-You can append it to your PATH, modify your .bashrc by adding : PATH=$PATH:$HOME/Development/Qt/5.9.2/gcc_64/bin to it.
+You can prepend it to your PATH, modify your .bashrc by adding : PATH=$HOME/Development/Qt/5.9.2/gcc_64/bin:$PATH to it.

 Download and install PyQt5 :
 ``` shell